Contents

 5. Weekly review: human reads every AI trade log to verify the signal source is still working.

-This workflow has been running 2 months.
-It beats pure-AI by about +1.1pp (from human discretion on second-stage TP) while keeping every disciplinary edge AI provides.
+The benefit of this layered workflow is that it keeps every disciplinary edge AI provides (always on, fast, unemotional) while leaving the "second-stage TP" — where macro signals can matter — to human judgment.
 The trick is partition, not blend — saying "this step is AI's, this step is human's" works much better than the vague "AI assists human decisions."

 If you want to start now: run AI semi-auto with a test account and tiny capital for a month.
 See whether your own "rule-breaking hit rate" is actually positive.
 If yes, you can add a macro-judgment layer.
 If not, let AI execute everything.